ViniciusTavares/Push-Notifications-With-Payload/README.md

 Go to: https://console.firebase.google.com/

 Create a new project then click on it to open the overview page.
 Now we need to get the server key and the sender id.
 Click on the configuration icon (besides the project's name) then click on "Project configurations" option.
-Select "Cloud messaging" tag and... that is it! now you can store yours keys.
+Select "Cloud messaging" tag and... that is it!
+Now you can store yours keys.

 Pay attention to change the keys in the project.
 Below I highlighted the main points where you should change them.